uc-cdis/data-portal/README.md

         {
-          "name": "Things you can do with data", "question": "How can I share data with other people according to the policy of the commons", "options": ["I can not share data", "I can only share data with BPA memebers", "I can share data with family", "I can share data with my wife"], "answer": 1,
+          "name": "Things you can do with data", "question": "How can I share data with other people according to the policy of the commons", "options": ["I can not share data", "I can only share data with BPA members", "I can share data with family", "I can share data with my wife"], "answer": 1,
           "hint": "Some information about this question"
         }